Last Updated on March 1, 2021

 Many people ask us whether very low doses of naltrexone can be used to treat alcohol use disorder (AUD).
 And it’s a good question.
 Early research has shown low-dose naltrexone (LDN) to be a promising treatment for multiple chronic disorders.
 Studies also suggest it could be effective for other substance dependencies.
 Still, the answer isn’t cut-and-dried.

-In this post, you’ll learn what LDN is and whether it’s as effective as a full dose of naltrexone for AUD.
+In this post, we’ll discuss what LDN is, and whether it’s as effective as a full dose of naltrexone for AUD.

 What is Low-Dose Naltrexone (LDN)?

 Naltrexone is an opiate antagonist used to treat a variety of conditions, including problem drinking.
 Doctors typically prescribe 50 mg tablets of naltrexone for AUD patients.
 But there are also tablets that contain only a few milligrams of naltrexone.
 That’s “low-dose naltrexone,” and it’s used to treat a different set of conditions.

 Although not specifically approved by the FDA for these purposes, LDN can be used off-label to treat chronic pain from fibromyalgia, arthritis1, and other inflammatory diseases.
 It may also benefit2 people with immune disorders and even cancer.

 Although further research is needed to pinpoint exactly why patients experience relief, it’s believed that LDN works by increasing endorphins.

 LDN is typically3 prescribed in starting doses of 0.5 mg to 1.5 mg, increasing to 4.5 mg or higher over the course of several weeks.
 Compare that to the typical starting dose of 25 mg for alcohol use disorder, ultimately increasing to 50 mg.
 That’s the dose we typically prescribe Ria Health members.
 It’s also what the Sinclair Method recommends to treat problem drinking.